gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Linear Actuator
-        Linear actuators are basically servos that translate their output into linear motion, instead of rotational motion.
+        Linear actuators are basically :term:`servos <Servo>` that translate their output into linear motion, instead of rotational motion.
         Linear actuators are rarely used in FTC due to its prohibitive cost, but they may have some uses in special applications.